 Using .NET CLR Usage Logs to Detect Suspicious Activity

 When .NET applications are executed or when assemblies are injected into another process memory space (by the Red Team), the .NET Runtime is loaded to facilitate execution of the assembly code and to handle various and sundry .NET management tasks.
 One task, as initiated by the CLR (crl.dll), is to create a Usage Log file named after the executing process once the assembly is finished executing for the first time in the (user) session context.
-This log file contains .NET assembly module data and its purpose to serve an information file for .NET native image autogeneration (auto-NGEN).
+This log file contains .NET assembly module data, and its purpose serves an information file for .NET native image autogeneration (auto-NGEN).

 Prior to process exit, the CLR typically writes to one of these file paths (although there could be others):